dynstat/Weather-Desktop-App-RUST/README.md

-# Weather & Air Quality Dashboard
+# Weather Desktop App in Tauri

 A premium desktop application built with Tauri (Rust backend) and React frontend, featuring a modern dark theme with glassmorphism design.